Understanding the product development process

 You’ll need to investigate the commercial and business foundations of the idea – what would it take to manufacturer the product or operate the service.

-You’ll need to make assumptions about number of customers, ARPU (average revenue per user) and how much people will pay, your costs and overheads opens in new window, marketing costs and sales assumptions opens in new window.
+You’ll need to make assumptions about number of customers, ARPU (average revenue per user) and how much people will pay, your costs and overheads, marketing costs and sales assumptions.

 Is the product viable?
 What are the areas for concern, such as pricing or the volume of customers you’ll need?
 What demand are you assuming for the product?
 What evidence is there for this?
-What is the breakeven point opens in new window, and what will the competition do if you launched it?
+What is the breakeven point, and what will the competition do if you launched it?

 Use spreadsheets and conduct some financial modelling showing how the product or service would sell over the first year, and your costs and assumptions.